pcubillos/mc3/docs/api.rst

     ----------
     posterior: 2D float ndarray
         An MCMC posterior sampling with dimension: [nsamples, npars].
-    Zchain: 1D integer ndarray
+    zchain: 1D integer ndarray
         the chain index for each posterior sample.
     pnames: Iterable (strings)
         Label names for parameters.
     thinning: Integer
         Thinning factor for plotting (plot every thinning-th value).
     burnin: Integer
-        Thinned burn-in number of iteration (only used when Zchain is not None).
+        Thinned burn-in number of iteration (only used when zchain is not None).
     fignum: Integer
         The figure number.
     savefile: Boolean